johnpathe/hibpchecker/README.md

 # hibpchecker

-README.md

-This is a very basic python script to check email addresses on haveibeenpwned.com add a list of email addresses to a text file and run this script to find out which breaches the email appears in and when the breach occurred.
+This is a very basic python script to check email addresses on haveibeenpwned.com

+Add a list of email addresses to a text file and run this script

+You'll find out which breaches the email appears in and when the breach occurred.

+USAGE:

 You must install this python library first for this to work: https://github.com/kernelmachine/haveibeenpwned